Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 There are many examples in the Bible of people who received favor from God.
 Take a look at their lives and see what they did to receive God's favor.
 Know that you can receive favor from God as well because "there is no respect of persons with God (Romans 2:11).

 Noah Received God's Favor

-People mocked Noah was he obeyed God to build an ark at the time while it didn't rain from above like it does today.
-The rain came from the ground instead of from the sky.
-Therefore, the people during Noah's day thought it was farfetched to think a flood would come.
-However, Noah believed God.
-Noah obeyed God.
+People mocked Noah as he obeyed God to build an ark at the time when rain came from the ground instead of from the sky.
+Therefore, the people during Noah's day thought it was foolish to think a flood would come.
+However, Noah believed God and Noah obeyed God.
 It did rain for forty days and forty nights, and a great flood was upon the earth.